-In other words: Apple wants to make it easier for smart accessories - like Philips Hue lights, Wink lights, and other smart speakers, thermostats, detectors, plugs, blinds, locks, sensors, etc - to communicate, and for you to connect and manage all the smart accessories in your home, even if they're from various manufacturers.
 HomeKit is basically Apple’s framework for home automation.
+Apple wants to make it easier for smart accessories - like Philips Hue lights, Wink lights, and other smart speakers, thermostats, detectors, plugs, blinds, locks, sensors and so on - to communicate with each other.

 What is HomeKit and how does it work?